What questions should you ask a self-storage company in Spain? The answer is as many as you feel necessary.

 If you’re still not sure, make an appointment with the self-storage facility manager to come and view the options available.
 As a double check to your own assessment, ask the manager what size unit they recommend.
 It is best to take along a floor plan/size estimate of your items so the manager can help you decide on the size you need.

 The levels of security in different self-storage facilities differ.
 This may be because they specialise in the types of goods they store.
-The level of security that you need for your household belongings and goods will also differ depending on their value (both sentimental and replacement cost).
-Ask the manager of the self-storage facility what their security arrangements are for the facility as a whole along with the individual units.
+The security that you need can depend on their value (both sentimental and replacement cost).
+Ask customer services for the details on individual units.

 Costs for each size of unit available, if you require more than one unit will the facility offer you a discount?
 Check to see if two smaller units are more economical than one larger unit.
 Are there different costs for climate controlled units?

 Short and long-term rates, also if you can roll over and reduce costs if your goods are stored longer than expected